 Kentucky judge candidate dies 1 day after primary victory

-LOUISVILLE, Ky. – LOUISVILLE, Ky. -- A 43-year-old Kentucky lawyer running for judge collapsed and died the day after he got the most votes in a primary election.
+LOUISVILLE, Ky. – A 43-year-old Kentucky lawyer running for judge collapsed and died the day after he got the most votes in a primary election.

 Danny Alvarez was described as "a true public servant, a humanitarian, and a champion for human rights and the immigrant community" by his campaign consultant Jonathan Hurst.